-\item \textit{Pupil‐Densified Hypertelescopes}: Sec.~\ref{sec:hypertelescopes} shows that an array with $D_i\approx162\,$km baseline can reach $\Delta\theta\simeq0.853\,\mu$as and, under optimum densification (\ref{eq:gamma_opt}), could allow for $\mathrm{SNR}=5$ in $\sim2.4\,$hr.
-However, it requires nanometer‐level OPD control, continental‐scale formation‐flying, and km‐scale beam‐combiner optics.
+\item \textit{Pupil-Densified Hypertelescopes}: Sec.~\ref{sec:hypertelescopes} shows that an array with $D_i\approx162\,$km baseline can reach $\Delta\theta\simeq0.853\,\mu$as and, under optimum densification (\ref{eq:gamma_opt}), could allow for $\mathrm{SNR}=5$ in $\sim2.4\,$hr.
+However, it requires nanometer-level OPD control, continental-scale formation-flying, and km-scale beam-combiner optics.

-\item \textit{Indirect Methods}: As detailed in Sec.~\ref{sec:indirect_methods}, rotational light‐curve inversion can recover only 1D albedo maps in $\mathcal{O}(10)\,$days but lacks latitude resolution; eclipse mapping demands $\gtrsim10^5\,$yr of transit co‐adds; intensity interferometry at $B=100\,$km needs $\sim2\times10^{17}\,$s ($\sim6.6\times10^9\,$yr) for $\mathrm{SNR}=1$; and Solar System occultations are rendered impossible by KBO ephemeris uncertainties and negligible event rates. \end{enumerate}
+\item \textit{Indirect Methods}: As detailed in Sec.~\ref{sec:indirect_methods}, rotational light-curve inversion can recover only 1D albedo maps in $\mathcal{O}(10)\,$days but lacks latitude resolution; eclipse mapping demands $\gtrsim10^5\,$yr of transit co-adds; intensity interferometry at $B=100\,$km needs $\sim2\times10^{17}\,$s ($\sim6.6\times10^9\,$yr) for $\mathrm{SNR}=1$; and Solar System occultations are rendered impossible by KBO ephemeris uncertainties and negligible event rates. \end{enumerate}

-These comparisons quantify the sheer scale of the gap between current high‐contrast instruments and the requirements for a $10\times10$ pixel surface map at $\Delta\theta\simeq0.85\,\mu$as with SNR $\ge5$ per pixel.
-Each architecture excels at its intended goal—planet discovery, broadband characterization, or coarse photometry—but extending their performance to multi‐pixel imaging would require apertures or baselines of order $10^5\,$m and photon‐collection improvements of $10^2$–$10^{10}$×.
-Moreover, sustaining raw contrasts of $10^{-9}$–$10^{-10}$ over $10^4$–$10^5\,$s demands picometer‐level wavefront stability, sub‐mas pointing jitter, and formation‐flying tolerances of meters to kilometers, all well beyond present capabilities.
+These comparisons quantify the sheer scale of the gap between current high-contrast instruments and the requirements for a $10\times10$ pixel surface map at $\Delta\theta\simeq0.85\,\mu$as with SNR $\ge5$ per pixel.
+Each architecture excels at its intended goal---planet discovery, broadband characterization, or coarse photometry---but extending their performance to multi-pixel imaging would require apertures or baselines of order $10^5\,$m and photon-collection improvements of $10^2$–$10^{10}\times$.
+Moreover, sustaining raw contrasts of $10^{-9}$–$10^{-10}$ over $10^4$–$10^5\,$s demands picometer-level wavefront stability, sub-mas pointing jitter, and formation-flying tolerances of meters to kilometers, all well beyond present capabilities.